amebrahimi/Journal/Journal.md

 <dd>4.
 The "name" column has been limited by VARCHAR command to be under 20 characters long.</dd>
 <dd>5.
 The "food" column designates the food each person will bring.
 The VARCHAR limits text to be under 30 characters.</dd>
 <dd>6.
 The "confirmed" column redords whether the person has RSVP'd with one letter, Y or N.</dd>
 <dd>7.
 The "date" column will show when they signed up for the events.
-MySQL requires that dates be written as yyyy-mm-dd
+MySQL requires that dates be written as yyyy-mm-dd</dd>
 </dl>

 Let's take a look at how the table appears withing the database using the "SHOW TABLES;" command:</br>